enoklearn/engineering/exercises/monitoring/collecting-telemetry-data.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Sign in to your DataDog account.
+1. Sign in to your DataDog account
-2. Install the DataDog agent in your Docker container.
+2. Install the DataDog agent in your Docker container
-3. Collect logs from `stdout`.
+3. Collect logs from `stdout`
-4. View the logs in the DataDog log stream.
+4. View the logs in the DataDog log stream
-5. Share the results with your mentor.
+5. Share the results with your mentor

 ## Questions